wizzat/wizzat.py/README.md

 - The _testutil_ module contains several decorators for manipulating tests as well as mixins for getting various test behavior.
 - The _mathutil_ module contains various math utilites as well as logarithmic percentile approximation and running average.
 - The _runner_ module contains a base class that handles much of the common boilerplate in setting up runners.
+- The _sqlutil_ module contains a series of utility classes for sqlalchemy

 The most interesting functions are likely:
 - decorators.memoize()